Advanced Policy Analyst Program

 Note: The Canada School of Public Service hosts the APAP Secretariat by supporting its web presence, its operations and its trainee learning.

-Post-Secondary Recruitment for the June 2021 intake of the APAP is now closed.
-Information concerning recruitment is posted annually on this website in the Fall.
+Post-Secondary Recruitment for the June 2022 intake of the APAP opens soon.
+Information concerning recruitment will be posted on this website shortly.
+Stay tuned!

 On this page

 About the program

 In Year 1 and 2 of the APAP, participants gain knowledge and first-hand experience by rotating through a series of four challenging six-month placements across the three central agencies—the Privy Council Office, the Department of Finance, and the Treasury Board Secretariat—and a line department in the National Capital Region (typically the participant's sponsoring department).

 During these placements, participants will have an opportunity to analyze and impact on a variety of social, economic and international policy issues and gain work experience that would otherwise take the better part of a career to develop.
 The combination of hands-on work experience and training provides participants with a unique introduction to a rewarding career and a chance to serve Canada and Canadians.

 In Year 3, participants return to their sponsoring department to further hone their policy skills.